mikegcoleman/101-Workshop/README.md

 * Use your favored text editor to open `compose.yam`l.` docker init` added the commands to not only start our application, but also included an option to use a database.
 This Compose file is 99% of the way done, but you do need to make a few quick edits to get it fully functional.

 * After reviewing them, delete the comment lines in the  middle of the compose file that describes the various parts of the compose file.
-This would be all the comments “`ports`” and  “`depends_on`” sections
+This would be all the comments between the “`ports`” and  “`depends_on`” sections

-* Uncomment the remaining lines below the “`ports`” section
+* Uncomment the remaining lines starting with the “`depends_on`” section all the way to the end of the file

 * Add the following line under the “`depends_on`” section